CVE-2026-4654: CWE-639 Authorization Bypass Through User-Controlled Key in awesomesupport Awesome Support – WordPress HelpDesk & Support Plugin

 Potential Impact

-An attacker with authenticated subscriber-level access or higher can access sensitive information from all support tickets in the system by manipulating the ticket_id parameter.
+An authenticated user with subscriber-level access or higher can access sensitive information from all support tickets in the system by exploiting this vulnerability.
 This leads to unauthorized disclosure of potentially sensitive support ticket data.
-There is no indication of impact on integrity or availability, only confidentiality is affected.
-No known exploits are reported in the wild.
+There is no indication of impact on data integrity or availability.
+No known exploits have been reported in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict user roles and permissions to minimize exposure, and monitor for suspicious activity related to ticket access.
+Until an official fix is released, restrict user roles to trusted users only and monitor for suspicious activity related to ticket access.
 Avoid granting subscriber-level access to untrusted users.
-Follow vendor channels for updates on patches or official mitigations.
+Review plugin updates regularly for a security patch addressing this issue.

 CVE-2026-4654: CWE-639 Authorization Bypass Through User-Controlled Key in awesomesupport Awesome Support – WordPress HelpDesk & Support Plugin